ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 exceptional events, all with good runtime performance and code understandability.
 Using them properly requires some initial learning and practice.
 Later, it always requires some thinking, which is good since proper error management shouldn't ever be overlooked.
-No error handling is better than the others, and is should be matter of adequacy to the context rather than of taste.
+No error handling mechanism is always better than the others, and choosing one to use should be matter of fitting the context rather than of taste.
 But opinionated OCaml code is also fine, so it's a balance.

 # External Ressources